 Professional Development Facilitation Guide

-Type 1: Group Exploration of Website Content
+Type 1: Website Content as Pre-Work

 Type 2: “Raw Video” as Text